 - Must not have blanks, else Harmoni will flag them as duplicates if more than one is found.

 - If the identifier is unique and can be matched, the sources will append.

 - If the identifier is not unique (i.e., repeated across multiple records), the warning: "We have found duplicated records identifiers in your sources."
 In this case, you will need to insert unique identifiers in both your primary and secondary sources.

 The source you have identified as the primary or parent source appears on the left column of the wizard.
 Child sources display on the right.

 When you have more than two levels (i.e., a secondary source becomes the parent of another source), you can use the parent source drop-down to choose the relevant source.
 In the same way, if you have multiple children to link to a parent source, you can select using the drop-down to choose the relevant source.

 An * in either the parent or the child source columns indicates there are sources that still need to be linked.
 The wizard won't allow you to continue unless all unique identifiers have been defined.

 - The parent source (Main) will link to the child source (Occasions) though the unique identifier LinkID.
 LinkID exists in the occasion file to link back to its corresponding respondent.

 - The parent source (Occasions) will link to the child source (Drinks) through the unique identifier LinkID2.
 LinkID2 exists in the drinks file to link back to its corresponding consumption occasion.

-If the identifier is unique and can be matched, the sources will append and once the append process is complete you will be taken back to the browse area.
+If the identifier is unique and can be matched, the sources will append and once the append process is complete you will be taken back to the PROJECTS area.